 Try uploading an image after each reactivation until you can recreate the error.
 This process will identify your troublesome plugin!
 You can then delete this tool from your website and look for an alternative.

 Like misbehaving plugins, individual theme settings could also cause image upload issues.
 You can try switching to a default WordPress theme such as Twenty Twenty-One and reuploading the image to see if it works correctly:

-You may find after changing themes, you can upload your media file.
+You may find after changing A WordPress theme is a set of files that determine the design and layout of a website.
+It controls everything ...
+More, you can upload your media file.
 If so, you might need to look for a different theme for your website or keep the default one.
 You may also consider contacting the theme developer to see if they can find a fix.